Learning from Trials and Errors: Reflective Test-Time Planning for Embodied LLMs: Experiments on the Cupboard Fitting Task

-\textbf{Model Architecture \& Implementation Details.} We build upon Qwen2.5-VL-3B with unified supervised fine-tuning (batch size 128, learning rate $1 \times 10^{-5}$, weight decay $0.1$) on action generation, internal reflection, and external reflection.
-For test-time training, we implement two variants: (1) \textit{Base-Weight}: updates all non-visual parameters with SGD (learning rate $1 \times 10^{-3}$ for action model, $5 \times 10^{-5}$ for internal model); (2) \textit{LoRA}: applies LoRA (rank $8$, alpha $16$, dropout $0.1$) targeting all linear layers except lm\_head, embed\_tokens, and visual encoder, using SGD with learning rate $0.01$ for action model and $0.2$ for internal model.
-Both train for 3 epochs.
-We limit episodes to 50 maximum steps and update the model whenever an execution failure occur.
-Hyperparameter selection ablations can be found in Appendix~\ref{sec:hyperparameter_analysis}.
-We use the same baselines as the Long-Horizon Household Task except that we replace 3D-LLM with Qwen for the baseline model with context memory.

-\textbf{Experimental Results \& Analysis.} Figure~\ref{fig:cupboard_result} shows that our full method with both reflection-in-action (RIA) and reflection-on-action (ROA) using LoRA-based test-time training achieves 60.2\% fit rate and 25.3\% correct rate, substantially outperforming LLM-based reflection baselines, RL-based baselines and memory context baselines.
-Ablation studies reveal that both reflection mechanisms are essential: removing RIA drops performance to 53.5\% fit rate, while removing ROA reduces it to 45.2\% fit rate.
-Removing both mechanisms along with external reflection further degrades performance to 44.5\% fit rate.
-We also find that LoRA-based test-time training (60.2\% fit rate) performs comparably to full base-weight training (57.4\% fit rate) while being more parameter-efficient.
-These results confirm that our unified framework of reflection-in-action for candidate selection and reflection-on-action for test-time adaptation enables effective learning from failures during deployment.
-In Figure~\ref{fig:qualitative}(b), we show a qualitative result where we generalize our model in the real-robot setting.
-In these trials, reflective adaptation enables the robot to recover from execution failures, avoid repeated placement errors, and correct earlier decisions through retrospective reflection, illustrating that the learned behaviors transfer to the physical world with satisfying generalization abilities.
-Appendix~\ref{sec:receding} also shows that our method enables long-horizon planning by retrospective reflection that outperforms Receding Horizon Planning while saving 5x test-time compute.
+\textbf{Experimental Results \& Analysis.} Figure~\ref{fig:cupboard_result} shows that our full method achieves 60.2\% fit rate and 25.3\% correct rate, substantially outperforming all baselines.
+Both reflection mechanisms are essential: removing RIA drops performance to 53.5\% and removing ROA to 45.2\% fit rate, with removing both degrading further to 44.5\%.
+LoRA-based TTT (60.2\%) performs comparably to full base-weight training (57.4\%) while reducing trainable parameters, confirming that reflection-in-action for candidate selection and reflection-on-action for test-time adaptation together enable effective learning from failures during deployment.
+Appendix~\ref{sec:receding} also shows that our method enables long-horizon planning by retrospective reflection that outperforms Receding Horizon Planning while saving 5$\times$ test-time compute.
+Hyperparameter analyses of both ROA \& RIA are provided in Appendix~\ref{sec:hyperparameter_analysis}.